AxiomOfChoices/Typst/Courses/Math 591 - Mathematical Logic/Course Notes.typ

     a dot b in I => a in I "or" b in I
   $
 ]
-Clearly every prime ideal is radical.
+Clearly every prime ideal is radical, and we have a sort of converse.

 #theorem("Primary decomposition")[
   If $I seq K[ov(x)]$ is a radical ideal, then there are prime ideals $J_1,...,J_n$ such that